mennooo/apex-modular-js/README.md

 ## About the APEX sample application

 The application includes 4 examples about using the Modular JavaScript approach.
+It's also available on apex.oracle.com:
+<a href="https://apex.oracle.com/pls/apex/f?p=78682" target="_blank">https://apex.oracle.com/pls/apex/f?p=78682</a>

 It's based around integrating the <a href="https://sciactive.com/pnotify/" target="_blank">pNotify plugin</a>.